Vape industry faces growing scrutiny for marketing tactics geared toward teens

 "At the end of the day, flavors are what are initiating kids to use these devices and the high levels of nicotine are hooking them on these devices," Furhman said.
 "The flavor bans that are being proposed around the country, and that the president himself proposed several weeks ago, is really the only way to slow down this epidemic."

-With the high standards anticipated in forthcoming Food and Drug Administration requirements to stay on the market, Gerzon Richard thinks the regulations pitched by the Vapor Technology Association are to save face.
+With the high standards anticipated in forthcoming Food and Drug Administration requirements to stay on the market, Gerzof Richard thinks the regulations pitched by the Vapor Technology Association are to save face.
 The FDA declined to go on the record for this story.

-"They understand it's a big problem because if they don't curtail it, then the government will," Gerzon Richard said.
+"They understand it's a big problem because if they don't curtail it, then the government will," Gerzof Richard said.
 "And whenever the government gets involved, it's never a good ending for the industry."

 CLICK HERE TO GET THE FOX NEWS APP